What Is Fire Cupping?

 Cupping is also effective for treating asthma and preventing colds from getting worse.
 Asthmatic people get great relief when cupping is performed on the upper back, and with regular treatment, along with acupuncture and Chinese herbal medicine, asthmatic symptoms can gradually diminish.
 If you get cupping done on your upper back just when you are starting to catch cold, it is often possible to prevent the cold from taking hold, or make it less severe.

 How Is Fire Cupping Performed?

-A lighted alcohol-soaked cotton ball on forceps is briefly inserted into a round glass cup and quickly removed before the cup is placed immediately on the skin.
+An alcohol-soaked cotton ball on forceps is lit on fire and briefly inserted into a round glass cup and then quickly removed before the cup is placed immediately on the skin.
 The fire burns the oxygen inside the cup and creates a vacuum, which pulls the skin and tissue partially into the cup.
 The cups are left in place for several minutes, or moved across the skin, in which case oil is applied to the skin beforehand to make it easier to move the cup.
 The fire never touches the skin; its purpose is to create the vacuum and to warm the cup prior to placing it on the skin.